 Our companywide Supplier Code of Conduct captures the spirit of the way we do business and sets globally aligned standards for all our suppliers.
 These include 10 workplace standards that meet or exceed International Labour Organization guidelines.
 The Supplier Code of Conduct is fully aligned with the requirements of the U.K. Bribery Act, U.S. Foreign and Corrupt Practices Act and the California Supply Chain Transparency Act.

 We require compliance with these standards and encourage suppliers to exceed them.
-All Mars business segments have adopted the code, and it is being rolled out to all operations and purchasing teams worldwide.
+All suppliers must sign the Code or demonstrate that existing policies cover all aspects of the Code.
+All Mars business segments have adopted the Code, and it is being rolled out to all operations and purchasing teams worldwide.

 Compliance with our standards